Class Geometry

 Buffer(double, int)

-Computes a buffer region around this Geometry
+Computes a buffer region around this Geometry having the given

 width and with a specified accuracy of approximation for circular arcs.